This is the multi-page printable view of this section. Click here to print.

 type: LoadBalancer

 Code block.
-Service manifest file my-lb-svc.yaml example
+Service manifest file my-lb-svc.yaml writing example

 2. Deploy the Service manifest using the kubectl apply command.